madisontagg/Womens-CrossFit-Games-2019/README.md

 Bar Graphs, Scatter Plots, Box-and-Whisker Plots, Map

 #### 👀 Lessons Learned:
-- Using Tableau for Datasets are useful for
+Using Tableau for Datasets are useful for visualize the distribution of overall points along with various attributes like orgin and height.